newbieBro/Sub_Domain_Enumertion_Tool/README.md

 # Sub_Domain_Enumertion_Tool
-This tool would be very useful for both Red and Blue team
+This tools will be useful for both red or blue team.
+It will help to reconnaissance of a target.